chrisewilliams2006-jpg/BreastDM-Reproduction/Results/Limitations-of-Repro.md

 Resampling ROIs or slices independently would ignore within-patient correlation and could produce confidence intervals that are too narrow.

+### Classification Bootstrap Analysis

+The main classification metrics were subsequently evaluated with 10,000 stratified patient-level bootstrap samples.
+Each sample preserved the test-set composition of 17 benign and 30 malignant patients.

+These intervals quantify uncertainty associated with the finite test-patient sample.
+They do not quantify variability caused by random model initialization, training seeds, checkpoint selection, hyperparameter selection, or alternative patient splits.
+Each configuration still represents one recorded training run.

+Because only 17 benign patients were available, specificity remains particularly sensitive to a small number of cases.
+One benign patient changes specificity by approximately 5.88 percentage points.
+Similarly, one malignant patient changes sensitivity by approximately 3.33 percentage points.

 ---

 # Final Conclusion